hopto-dot/llama-cs/README.md

 # llama-cs
-A sillytaven-like c# library for interfacing with llama.cpp inference server
+A sillytaven-like c# library for interfacing with llama.cpp's [inference server](https://github.com/ggerganov/llama.cpp/tree/master/examples/server).

 ## How to use